killianm7/PDF-NLP-Application/src/README.md

 To further enhance security, Flask sessions are used to maintain user authentication state.
 This ensures that only logged-in users can access their documents and prevents unauthorized access.

+In addition, Document Sentiments are stored in the MongoDB to provide text analysis functionality.

 ## Tests

 To run the tests for this application, follow these steps: